 Pipeline Internal Corrosion Case Study

-The Excalibur Shield provides the world’s most sophisticated pipeline internal corrosion control program with assessment and monitoring of internal pipeline conditions using a weight loss coupon, solid and liquid sample collecting.
+The Excalibur Shield provides the world’s most sophisticated pipeline internal corrosion control program with assessment and monitoring of internal pipeline conditions using a weight loss coupon with solid and liquid sample collecting.
 The Excalibur Shield is easy to install, cost effective, and provides highly accurate pipeline corrosion rates, assessment, monitoring and risk management.

 For more information, please see our 5-minute video on the Excalibur Shield.